wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     You can run `docker logs wis2box-ftp` to check if the FTP service is running correctly.

 !!!
 Note
-    To change the username/password for the wis2box FTP service, edit the file `ftp.env` and set your own values for `FTP_USER` and `FTP_PASS`:
+    You can view ftp-configuration in `ftp.env` from the command line:

+    ```bash
+    cat ~/wis2box-1.0b4/ftp.env
+    ```

     ```console
     FTP_USER=wis2box
-    FTP_PASS=wis2box123
+    FTP_PASS=wis2box
+    FTP_HOST=testuser.wis2.training
+    WIS2BOX_STORAGE_ENDPOINT=http://testuser.wis2.training:9000
+    WIS2BOX_STORAGE_USER=minio
+    WIS2BOX_STORAGE_PASSWORD=minio123
+    LOGGING_LEVEL=WARNING
     ```
-    And restart the wis2box-ftp service:
-    ```console
-    docker-compose -f docker-compose.wis2box-ftp.yml down
-    docker-compose -f docker-compose.wis2box-ftp.yml --env-file ftp.env up -d
-    ```

-Then start the `wis2box-ftp` service with the following command:
+    To change the username/password for the wis2box FTP service, edit the file `ftp.env` and update `FTP_USER` and `FTP_PASS`.

+    If you you update your storage credentials from the default `minio`/`minio123`, you will also need to update the values in `ftp.env`.

+    See [wis2box-ftp documentation](https://docs.wis2box.wis.wmo.int/en/latest/user/data-ingest.html#wis2box-ftp) for more information on how to use the wis2box-ftp service.

 ### MinIO Python client (optional exercise)